jamgamm/ENSF409FinalProject/README.md

 6. You may create multiple orders as well before quitting the program (continue through steps 3-5 until satisfied)
 7. On receipt of successful order completion, proceed to check on the txt files created in your working directory to see the list of food added to each order

+If you wish to run the Tests.java file, use the following prompts:
+Move the Tests.java file back to edu/ucalgary/ensf409 if it was previously not in that location Then use javac -cp .;junit-4.13.2.jar;hamcrest-core-1.3.jar edu/ucalgary/ensf409/*.java to compile And java -cp .;junit-4.13.2.jar;hamcrest-core-1.3.jar org.junit.runner.JUnitCore edu.ucalgary.ensf409.Tests to run the tests.